rewgs/open-stage-control-ts/resources/docs/docs/getting-started/server-configuration.md

     ===  "send"

         Defines the default osc/midi targets.
 These will be added to the widget's individual targets.
-Must be formatted as follows:
+Targets must be separated by a space and formatted as follows:

         - `ip_address:port`
         - `host_name:port`